svaarala/duktape/doc/memory-management.rst

   Only ``duk_hobject`` contains further internal references to other heap elements.
 These references are kept in the object property table and the object internal prototype pointer.
-Currently only ``duk_hobject`` may have a finalizer.
+Currently only ``duk_hobject`` or its subtypes may have a finalizer.

   Heap elements have a **stable pointer** which means that the (main) heap element is not relocated during its lifetime.
 Auxiliary allocations